oshkosher/Wavelets/README.md

    For example, to convert an image into a data file:

-    % java WaveletSampleImage Images/squirrel.jpg
+    % java WaveletSampleImage Images/haleakala_orig.jpg

-     output:
-       2048 x 2048 grayscale data written to "Images/squirrel.data" in 0.535 sec
+    2048 x 2048 grayscale data written to "Images/haleakala_orig.data" in 0.444 sec

    To convert the data file back to an image:

-     % java WaveletSampleImage Images/squirrel.data squirrel2.jpg
+    % java WaveletSampleImage Images/haleakala_orig.data haleakala2.jpg

-     output:
-       binary size 2048 x 2048
-       2048 x 2048 image written to "squirrel2.jpg".
+    2048 x 2048 image written to "haleakala2.jpg".

-   The data files are in a binary format by default.
+   By default, the data files are in a binary format for best performance.
 Add the command line parameter "-text" to generate text files.
 See data_io.h for format details.

 2) haar.cu

    This implements the Haar discrete wavelet transform on a 2-d data file.
-   (or at least some broken version of the transform; it inverts correctly, but I don't know if it's doing the transform correctly).
    Give it an input data file and an output data file, and it performs the 2-d transform.
 Add the "-inverse" command line flag and it performs the inverse.
+By default it will just do a single step of the transform.
+   Add an integer argument after the filenames to specify a different number of steps.

    It does every transform on the CPU and the GPU, and compares the timing and the results.
 The implementations of each are in